ctjong/orion/CONTRIBUTING.md

 To run our tests, please follow these steps.
 1. Launch Postman
 2. Hit import
-3. Select all the files under the folder test/postman and hit Open
+3. Select all postman files under the folder test/postman (those that have "postman" in its name) and hit Open.
-4. Open command line, and run the build script from the project root and tell it to also set up the test servers
+4. Open command line, and run the build script from the project root and tell it to also set up the test servers.
 ```
 MacOS / Linux:
 $ ./build.sh -test
 Windows:
 $ build.bat /test
 ```
 5. Go back to the Postman window, go to the Collections tab and look for a test case with name "api-asset-goodToken".
 Open it and go to the Body tab.
-In the file parameter value field, click Choose Files, and select a random file from your computer to be used for testing uploads.
+In the file parameter value field, click Choose Files, and select the test image under the test folder (test/postman/test.jpg).
 Then hit Save / hit Ctrl+S.
 5. Hit the Runner button at the top.
 For each environment in the dropdown, run the orion-data tests and make sure all of them pass.